Optanix on AIOps – Part 1: What is the Impact of AI for IT Operations?

 Artificial intelligence (AI) has been around for decades.
 The term was first coined to describe an academic discipline way back in the 1950s.
 AI evolved in fits and starts, but practical applications for the business world began to emerge in the 1980s with the introduction of the first generation of expert systems.

-In the new millennium, AI for IT operations has come of age with use cases that are wide-ranging, some of which show promise of making our lives better: robots that can interact with people; smartphones that can recognize speech and respond accordingly; systems that can find victims during disasters; autonomous vehicles that have the potential to drive themselves; and more.
+In the new millennium, artificial Intelligence in IT operations has come of age with use cases that are wide-ranging, some of which show promise of making our lives better: robots that can interact with people; smartphones that can recognize speech and respond accordingly; systems that can find victims during disasters; autonomous vehicles that have the potential to drive themselves; and more.

 The ascension of artificial intelligence for IT operations can be credited to a perfect storm, triggered by the unprecedented complexity of IT infrastructures, as described above.
 The industry has responded to the storm by leveraging a confluence of technological advancements across diverse segments, including: